blueskyletters/blueskyletters.github.io/_drafts/far-from-the-madding-crowd-being-an-introvert.md

 There are many famous personalities who claimed to be introverts : Emma Watson, Albert Einstein, Mark Zuckerberg and Bill Gates are a few.

+> ##### _The Quiestest people have the Loudest minds._

-inroverts believe that quiet moments are the best moments.
+Introverts believe that quiet moments are the best moments.
 They find joy in solitude.
+They always prefer to stay away from crowds and make their lone time productive.
+Extroverts can never understand introverts because the latter tend to loath whatever the former loves.

+Introversion is not equivalent to shyness.
+Introverts just tend to avoid socializing more while a shy person feels anxious around people.

+Remember, being an introvert is never a bad thing and something that you need to change.
+Peopla around you may tell you to "get out of your shell".
+But you should remain who you really are.
+The biggest mistake an introvert can make is to try to become an extrovert.